jarleven/NetworkHOWTO/Switch/HPProCurve.md

 To execute the factory default reset, perform these steps:
 1. Using pointed objects, simultaneously press both the Reset and Clear
 2. Continue to press the Clear button while releasing the Reset button.
-3. When the Self Test LED begins to flash, release the Clear button.
+3. When the LED labeled "Self Test" or "Test" begins to flash, release the Clear button.
 (It is important to release the Clear button in time)

 ### Save settings